 DON’T Lance Your Blood Blister

-With blood blisters, refrain from popping them, and instead let it dry and flatten on its own.
-The only time you should consider lancing a blood blister is if it is excessively large and in a spot that is causing you significant difficulty – and even then, you need to use the right tools and procedures to keep the wound clean (or even better, let us do it).
+Whenever possible, let a blood blister dry and flatten on its own.
+The only time you should consider lancing a blister is if it is excessively large and in a spot that is causing you significant difficulty – and even then, you must be sure to use the right tools and procedures to keep the wound clean (or even better, let us do it).

 DO Bandage Your Blister

 If you’re concerned your blister will pop on its own, bandage it properly to protect it from friction and pressure.

 DON’T Peel Away Skin Over the Blister

 No matter what you do, the skin over a blister can still rupture or simply become loose as it heals.
 Do not remove any of this skin, even if the blister is already broken.
 It is still providing a protective layer over the skin below, and removing it can further expose the wound to infection.
 Keep it in place, if you can.